FlawlessNa/Legends/README.md

   - Instead, add decorator method ensuring that the focus lock is only acquired within the MainProcess and nothing else

 ### Pathing
-- [ ] Cache a CustomAFinder.find_path instead of get_to_target (or both).
-Will help with indirect paths caching as well
-- [ ] Breakdown get_to_target for better performance/efficiency and finetuning
 - [ ] Finetune pathfinding weights/costs by looking at computed paths between source-target and adjust until it is optimal in most cases
 - [ ] Connect map pathfinding Grid objects directly (see pathfinding docs/ documentation)
 - [ ] Look into game files to reverse engineer movements for better precision
   - Can definitely use VRTop, VRLeft, VRBottom, VBRRight to convert minimap coordinates into actual map coordinates
 - [ ] Flexible map movements, speed, jumps, etc.

 ### DecisionMaker
 - [Not tested] Solution 1: create unique identifiers of callback functions to be called by the engine when it receives the identifier from the pipe.
 Asyncio primitives can be used for the waiting.